XanaduAI/strawberryfields/README.rst

 Documentation
 =============

+The Strawberry Fields documentation is built automatically and hosted at `Read the Docs <https://strawberryfields.readthedocs.io>`_.

-To build the documentation, the following additional packages are required:
+To build the documentation locally, the following additional packages are required:

 * `Sphinx <http://sphinx-doc.org/>`_ >=1.5
 * `graphviz <http://graphviz.org/>`_ >=2.38